-The housing costs included in your appropriate minimum guarantee may be reduced if someone else lives with you other than your partner or dependent children.
+The housing costs included in your appropriate minimum guarantee may be reduced if someone else lives with you other than your partner or dependent children, for example an adult son or daughter.
 This is called a 'non-dependant' deduction.

-Deductions are made because it is assumed someone living with you, such as an adult son or daughter, contributes towards your housing costs.
-The sums deducted are fixed regardless of how much, or if at all, they actually contribute.
+Deductions are made because it is assumed someone living with you contributes towards your housing costs.
+A fixed amount is deducted regardless of how much they contribute, if at all.